Privacy Statement

 For all enquiries related to data protection and privacy, including your rights under data protection legislation, please contact:

-Nic Mainwood (Data Protection Officer and Head of Finance and Operations) by email n.mainwood@centreforwomensjustice.org.uk or write to the above address.
+Nic Mainwood (Data Protection Officer and Director of Finance and Operations) by email n.mainwood@centreforwomensjustice.org.uk or write to the above address.

 When you contact us about your personal information, it may be necessary for us to verify your identity before we can respond fully: this is to make sure that personal data is kept safe and not given to the wrong people.